-Sale Of The Weinstein Company Delayed by Lawsuit
+Sale Of The Weinstein Company Delayed By Lawsuit

 — CNN (@CNN) February 12, 2018

-The New York Times reports an instance, where an employee who complained to human resources later discovered that it was forwarded by email to Harvey Weinstein.
-The lawsuit quotes an employee saying the company was a,
+The New York Times reports an instance where an employee who complained to human resources later discovered that it was forwarded by email to Harvey Weinstein.
+The Times quotes an employee in regards to the company.

-toxic environment for women.
+“[It was a] toxic environment for women.
 The suit says Mr. Weinstein had used female employees to aid him in his pursuit of sexual targets.
-It says that two employees described having to procure injectable erectile dysfunction medication for Mr. Weinstein and says that one of them received a bonus for obtaining the medication “and was at times directed by HW to administer the injections.
+It says that two employees described having to procure injectable erectile dysfunction medication for Mr. Weinstein and says that one of them received a bonus for obtaining the medication ‘and was at times directed by HW to administer the injections.'”

-The lawsuit does not prevent the eventual sale of the company but it could mean the payment of fines by the company and the Weinstein brothers.
-Weinstein’s lawyer, Benjamin Brafman in a statement says that,
+The lawsuit does not prevent the eventual sale of the company, but it could mean the payment of fines by the company and the Weinstein brothers.
+Weinstein’s lawyer, Benjamin Brafman, released a statement on behalf of his client.

 Contreras-Sweet expressed shock at the call for compensation of victims, which was already part of her proposal.
 When the company is sold, Contreras-Sweet will be the “chairwoman of a majority-female board of directors.”
 Reports also indicate that “Women will be significant investors in the new company and control its voting stock.”